RamenDR/ocm-ramen-samples/README.md

    kubectl get pod,pvc -n deployment-rbd --context dr1
    ```

-## Undeploying a sample application
+## Undeploying an OCM managed application

 To undeploy an application delete the subscription overlay used to
 deploy the application: